puppetlabs/puppet_litmus/README.md

-# solid-waffle
+# puppet_fuse

+We are currently undergoing a rename, please be patient.

 ## Overview
 Providing a simple command line tool for puppet content creators, to enable simple and complex test deployments.
 Please look at our wiki for a full explanation of what / why and how.
-[Wiki](https://github.com/puppetlabs/solid-waffle/wiki)
+[Wiki](https://github.com/puppetlabs/puppet_fuse/wiki)

 ## Other Resources